gee-forr/the_profound_kernel/README.md

 # The Profound Kernel

 The Profound Kernel is a really, really obnoxious twitter bot.
+Follow him on @ProfoundKernel

 # What it does